 |add to cart|

-The transition of various states (be they of spatial or temporal nature, geographical or historical, phenomenological or climatic) and the landscape as a complex net of connections between human beings and interspecies are the raw material of their artistic and philosophical research practice.
-They become the very mechanism of deconstruction and reconstruction of Flatform's films on the page, as operated by the author and curator Giuliana Prucca.
+Snaturamenti is an art book on the work of Flatform, a collective artist working with moving images on the border between experimental cinema and contemporary art.
+Transitional states of various types (spatial or temporal, geographical or historical, phenomenological or climatic) and the notion of the landscape as a complex network of connections between human beings and other species form the base of their artistic and philosophical research practice.
+These questions become the very mechanism of deconstruction and reconstruction of Flatform's films on the page, as operated by the author and curator Giuliana Prucca.

 AVARIE (Artbooks Vuoti A Rendere International Edition) is a Paris/Berlin based independent publisher founded in 2012, specializing in contemporary art books and exploring the relationship between texts and images, space and body.
 With thoughtful stylistic choices and particular attention to the quality of contents, AVARIE sees books as a privileged space of creation and research that results from a close collaboration with the artist and the graphic designer, at the outskirts of commercial production.
 Through a dynamic and coherent montage of different materials (photography and film, performance and installation, writing, drawing and collage), AVARIE’s publications reflect an interest in the transversality of artistic disciplines and in the subversive potential of the image to short-circuit the system of representation, as well as to question the classical form of the book by making it a place for experimentation.
 Books by Antoine d’Agata, Katrien de Blauwer, Ion Grigorescu and Peter Downsbrough have been exhibited internationally and selected, in particular, for the Author’s Book Award at the Rencontres de la Photographie d’Arles, the Prix Bob Calle du Livre d’artiste (Paris) and the Shannon Michael Cane Award (Los Angeles).

 |city and year of publication||Paris, 2022|